it definitely takes more...

 You're definitely not alone in wanting to find a better way to support your child or simply talk to parents who can relate.
 We all know that the typical advice and books just don't cut it.

-With some small doable change, it is possible to decrease the intensity and frequency of struggles, so that life at home is a little less chaotic and a little more calm.
+With some understanding, it is possible to decrease the intensity and frequency of struggles, so that life at home is a little less chaotic and a little more calm.

 Imagine a space where you can: